Olympus E-M1 III vs Sony HX95

 It is notable that the E-M1 III has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Olympus E-M1 III (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-M1 III and the HX95 are recent models that are part of the current product line-up.
 The E-M1 III replaced the earlier Olympus E-M1 II, while the HX95 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Sony HX95 Manual.
+Further information on the features and operation of the E-M1 III and HX95 can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Sony HX95 Manual.